WillForEternity/CircleCrossNN/README.md

 `CircleCrossnnLRdecay.c` contains the code for creating a feed-forward fully-connected neural network in C. Upon running, it will generate a synthetic dataset of 28 x 28 = 784 "pixel" images out of `.` and `#` characters.
 The network’s depth, width, learning rate (scalar multiple of the negative gradient vector), and more are easily tunable.

 For instructions on how to run, scroll down to the bottom and find `Quick Run`.
-Now for, an in-depth introduction -
+Now for, an in-depth introduction

+--

-Here are some examples of circles and crosses that can be generated.
-Using rough calculations, I have estimated that about 1 million unique crosses and 20 thousand unique circles can be generated in this way.
-This is a testament to the networks ability to fit to a dataset of high nonlinearity and dimensionality, finding its own representations of how to identify circles and crosses.
+## Here are some examples of circles and crosses that can be generated.

-### Here are some examples of synthetically generated circles and crosses (screenshots of testing):

 ![CircleCrossNN](X0X0.png)

+Using rough calculations, I have estimated that about 2 million unique crosses and 20 thousand unique circles can be generated in this way.
+This is a testament to the network's ability to fit to a dataset of high nonlinearity and dimensionality, finding its own hidden representations of how to identify circles and crosses.

 ## Features